Iamjailan/C-Sharp/README.md

 # C-Sharp
-The Source code for ColorDialog
+The Source code for ColorDialog and abstract class.